FoxyCart/foxyclient-php-example/README.md

 # FoxyClient PHP Example
 An example implementation of the FoxyClient for PHP

-Please see <a href="https://api.foxycart.com/docs">the documentation</a> for more information.
+Please see <a href="https://api.foxycart.com/docs">the Foxy Hypermedia API documentation</a> for more information.

+This is an example usage of <a href="https://github.com/FoxyCart/foxyclient-php">FoxyClient PHP</a>.

 ## Installation
 Assume you're going to make the world a better place by improving software and fork the <a href="https://github.com/FoxyCart/foxyclient-php-example">foxyclient-php-example</a> repo.